 - behavior does not represent a pattern of similar types of misconduct

-An IR involves a conversation between the student involved and a party(ies) appointed by the chief conduct officer.
+An IR involves a conversation between the student involved and a party(ies) appointed by the Coordinator.
 Amicable and respectful discussion is expected throughout the process.

 The goal of the meeting is to address the issue of concern, resolve conflict, and restore the student's relationship and standing within our community.
 This is achieved through outcomes mutually agreed to by the University and the student given the situation at hand.